cleesmith/keys2text_proxy/README.md

   This app was written for and tested using [novelcrafter](https://www.novelcrafter.com)<br>
   This app handles CORS so your web browser can perform `fetch`es to Keys2Text.<br>

-  Personally, for `novelcrafter` setting I use `LM Studio` in `AI Connections` and change the port.<br>
+> Personally, for `novelcrafter` settings I use `LM Studio` in `AI Connections` and change the port.<br>
   When using API keys for all of the AI providers, the list of models is over 300, which is wow.<br>

 > Works great: I'm my own middle-man, it's not slow, any issues are between me and the AI provider<br>
   (like 429's and such), my API keys are directly used with AI providers (more secure), and no extra usage fees.<br>
   No offense to those cloud providers offering a similar service.